Razorbill: Predators

-The adult razorbill has several predators which include: polar bears, great black-backed gulls, peregrine falcons, ravens, crows, and jackdaws.
+The adult razorbill has several predators which include great black-backed gulls, peregrine falcons, ravens, crows, and jackdaws.
 The general predators of their eggs are gulls and ravens.
 The best chance for adult razorbill to avoid predation is by diving.
-Arctic foxes can also predate significant numbers of adults, eggs, and chicks in some years.
+Arctic foxes and polar bears can also predate significant numbers of adults, eggs, and chicks in some years in the north of the species' range.

 Razorbill eggs were collected until the late 1920s in Scotland's remote St Kilda islands by their men scaling the cliffs.
 The eggs were buried in St Kilda peat ash to be eaten through the cold, northern winters.
 The eggs were considered to taste like duck eggs in taste and nourishment.

 Conservation and management

 In the early 20th century, razorbills were harvested for eggs, meat, and feathers.
 This greatly decreased the global population.
-In 1917, they were finally protected by the “Migratory Bird Treaty Act” which reduced hunting.
+In the USA, they were finally protected by the 1917 Migratory Bird Treaty Act which reduced hunting.
 Other threatening interactions include oil pollution which can damage breeding sites.
 Any damage to breeding sites can reduce possible nest sites and affect the reproduction of the species.
 Commercial fishing affects populations because razorbills can become tangled in nets.
 Overfishing also decreases the abundance of razorbill prey and thus affects their survival.